Lab : HTML for images and links

 - Practice uploading web files to the cs server and viewing web pages in a browser.

 Add a link to your first web page

-Go back to your text editor (BBEdit) and add this HTML code to the body of your first_page.html document:
+Connect to your cs account, using Fetch, and download a copy of your first_page.html In your text editor (BBEdit) add this HTML code to the *body of your first_page.html document: